TheFieryMoth/aneurysm/_sources/setup.md

 	This virtual environment contains all the necessary libraries to run our 2D scripts.
 Once you are done, you will want to exit the virtual environment with `$ deactivate`.

-4. Move on to the next tutorial.
+4. Enter the training directory - `$ cd training` - and move on to the next tutorial.